Skip to main content

 Register the information system within CMS's IT environment to formalize its status and ensure it is recognized and managed as part of the organization's portfolio of information systems.

-1. System documentation: provides a comprehensive record of the system's details, allowing for proper management, accountability, coordination, and oversight throughout the RMF process, including risk assessment, control selection, and authorization decisions based on the system's characteristics and information handling practices.
+• System documentation provides a comprehensive record of the system's details, allowing for proper management, accountability, coordination, and oversight throughout the RMF process, including risk assessment, control selection, and authorization decisions based on the system's characteristics and information handling practices.

-2. Information from previous tasks: provides a comprehensive understanding of the system's characteristics, security posture, and potential risks.
-The information from previous tasks is crucial for enabling a more informed and thorough system registration, allowing for better management, accountability, and oversight of the system throughout its lifecycle.
+• Information from previous tasks provides a comprehensive understanding of the system's characteristics, security posture, and potential risks.
+This information is key to enabling a more informed and thorough system registration, allowing for better management, accountability, and oversight of the system throughout its lifecycle.

-1. Official registration of the system within CMS's IT portfolio: documents the existence of a system within CMS, allowing for proper tracking, risk assessment, and management oversight of its security and privacy posture.
+• Official registration of the system within CMS's IT portfolio documents the existence of a system within CMS, allowing for proper tracking, risk assessment, and management oversight of its security and privacy posture.
 Ensuring that all systems are accounted for and subject to CMS's security policies and procedures.

-Discussion: The RMF Prepare Step Task P-18; is crucial for registering the system with CMS program/management offices.
-It informs CMS of plans to develop the system; as well as key characteristics; and security and privacy implications from using the system.
+The RMF Prepare Step Task P-18 is crucial for registering the system with CMS program/management offices.
+It informs CMS of plans to develop the system, as well as key characteristics and security and privacy implications from using the system.

-CMS implements a Security and Privacy Planning (PL) handbook that provides privacy and security requirements for use during new Authorization to Operate (ATO) cycle for documenting system security compliance enforced by the CMS Chief Information Security Officer (CISO).
-CMS also implements the CMS TLC a governance framework that provides over all guidance for developing and maintaining IT solutions through these four phases; Initiate, Develop, Operate, and Retire enforced by the CMS Office of Information Technology (OIT).
-The CMS Technical Review Board (TRB) also provides system architecture and infrastructure requirements for all CMS systems to be complaint with as described in the TRA.
+CMS implements a Security and Privacy Planning (PL) handbook that provides privacy and security requirements for use during a new Authorization to Operate (ATO) cycle for documenting system security compliance enforced by the CMS Chief Information Security Officer (CISO).
+CMS also implements the CMS Target Life Cycle (TLC), a governance framework that provides overall guidance for developing and maintaining IT solutions through these four phases: Initiate, Develop, Operate, and Retire, and enforced by the CMS Office of Information Technology (OIT).
+The CMS Technical Review Board (TRB) also provides system architecture and infrastructure requirements for all CMS systems to be complaint with as described in the Technical Reference Architecture (TRA).

 Cybersecurity Framework: ID.GV